IvLabs/person_following_bot/README.md

 If you are using this repository please [cite](#citations) our [paper](https://link.springer.com/chapter/10.1007/978-981-15-3639-7_98) and star our repo.
 You can also request the paper on [Research Gate](https://www.researchgate.net/publication/342567284_Person_Following_Mobile_Robot_Using_Multiplexed_Detection_and_Tracking) or contact [authors](#contributors) (typically reply within a day)

+Incase you find any problem with the code/repo do let us know by raising an issue.

 ## Table of contents
 - [Person Following Robot](#person-following-robot)
 	- [Table of contents](#table-of-contents)